Sebastianvalenza/vip-performance-tracker/README.md

 ## The Solution

-VIP Performance Tracker ingests the ticket export and renders it as an interactive dashboard with five views:
+Performance Tracker ingests the ticket export and renders it as an interactive dashboard with five views:

 - **Overview** — team KPIs, a gamified tier board per operation (a "floor" model: an operation only turns fully gold when *every* agent clears the gold threshold), the daily points trend, and a sortable, groupable agent leaderboard.
 - **Projection** — linear month-to-date extrapolation of each agent's points to end of month, against the gold target.